ciaran-finnegan/vuln-reporting-demo/DEPLOYMENT.md

 # RiskRadar Deployment Guide

 This guide provides step-by-step instructions for deploying RiskRadar to Digital Ocean with automated CI/CD using GitHub Actions.
+This setup supports both production and development environments with automatic deployment.

+## Environments

+- **Production**: Deploys from `main` branch to your production domain
+- **Development**: Deploys from `dev` branch to `riskradar.dev.securitymetricshub.com`

 ## Prerequisites

 1. Domain name with DNS control
-2. Digital Ocean account
+2. Digital Ocean account (with two droplets for production and development)
 3. GitHub repository with admin access
 4. Basic familiarity with command line tools